top of page

 Homebuyers can claim an additional deduction of INR 1,50,000 over and above the normal deduction of INR 2,00,000 allowed under Section 24 of the Act.
 That means, an assessee can claim a total deduction of INR 3,50,000 in a particular financial year by combining the benefits of both the sections.

-Terms for claiming Deduction under Section 80EEA
+Conditions for Claiming Deduction under Section 80EEA

 Following are the terms and conditions for claiming deduction under Section 80EEA: